The introduction of the government's flagship universal credit payment marks the biggest overhaul of the benefits system since the 1940s.

 Ministers said there was new leadership in place and controls had been strengthened.

 Employers are going to have to keep the UK tax authority fully up-to-date with staff earnings through a computer system called real time information.

 This will be used to assess how much people are being paid, and so how much universal credit they are entitled to.

-Sounds like they will benefit.
 Who are the other winners and losers?